zhoreeq/meshname/protocol.md

 3) Padding symbols "======" are removed from the end of the string.

-The resulting name space managed by '200:6fc8:9220:f400:5cc2:305a:4ac6:967e' is "aiag7sesed2aaxgcgbnevruwpy.mesh.arpa."
+The resulting name space managed by '200:6fc8:9220:f400:5cc2:305a:4ac6:967e' is "aiag7sesed2aaxgcgbnevruwpy.meshname."

-In order to resolve a domain in "xxx.mesh.arpa." space, the client derives IPv6 address from the third level domain "xxx" and use it as authoritative DNS server for that zone.
+In order to resolve a domain in "xxx.meshname." space, the client derives IPv6 address from the second level domain "xxx" and use it as authoritative DNS server for that zone.

-"xxx.mesh.arpa" name is itself managed by the DNS server derived from "xxx" and can point to any other IPv6 address.
+"xxx.meshname" name is itself managed by the DNS server derived from "xxx" and can point to any other IPv6 address.

 ## Resolving process explained

 1) A client application makes a request to a resolver.
-I.e. request AAAA record for "test.aiag7sesed2aaxgcgbnevruwpy.mesh.arpa.".
+I.e. request AAAA record for "test.aiag7sesed2aaxgcgbnevruwpy.meshname.".

-2) When a resolver detects "mesh.arpa." domain, it extracts a third level domain from it.
-In this example, "aiag7sesed2aaxgcgbnevruwpy.mesh.arpa.".
+2) When a resolver detects "meshname." domain, it extracts the second level domain from it.
+In this example, "aiag7sesed2aaxgcgbnevruwpy.meshname.".

 3) If the resolver is configured as an authoritative server for that domain, it sends back a response as a regular DNS server would do.

-4) If it's not, the resolver derives IPv6 address of the corresponding authoritative DNS server from the third level domain.
+4) If it's not, the resolver derives IPv6 address of the corresponding authoritative DNS server from the second level domain.
-For "aiag7sesed2aaxgcgbnevruwpy.mesh.arpa." the authoritative server is "200:6fc8:9220:f400:5cc2:305a:4ac6:967e".
+For "aiag7sesed2aaxgcgbnevruwpy.meshname." the authoritative server is "200:6fc8:9220:f400:5cc2:305a:4ac6:967e".
 The resolver then relays clients request to a derived server address and relays a response back to the client.